-No one wants to be in debt, and as a business owner, you want to get your money back.
+No one wants to be in debt, and you want to get your money back as a business owner.
 Unfortunately, the truth is that humans are not good at remembering who owes them what.
-With all the different ways people can pay (especially online), it has become difficult for businesses to collect on their debts.
-Machine learning and artificial intelligence have been changing this by helping companies stay up-to-date with who owes them what so they can recover more of their outstanding debts.
-This blog post will discuss 5 ways machine learning and artificial intelligence are used in debt collection.
+With all the different ways people can pay (primarily online), it has become difficult for businesses to collect their debts.
+Machine learning and artificial intelligence have been changing this by helping companies stay up-to-date with who owes them what to recover more of their outstanding debts.
+This blog post will discuss five ways machine learning and artificial intelligence are used in debt collection.

 Debt collection is a multi-billion dollar industry, and integrate artificial intelligence is becoming more prevalent in the field.
 Debt collection companies know that machine learning has many benefits for their profession, including better data analysis and predictions, higher customer experience rates, and quicker decision-making.

 Tools from companies like IBM using business intelligence are improving data collection, storage, and analysis.
-Machine learning is also being used to analyze consumer habits for more personalized customer service and debt resolution.
+Machine learning also analyzes consumer habits for more personalized customer service and debt resolution.
 Other machine-learning applications include fraud detection tools that identify suspicious activity on a client’s account or in their general business practices.

-Another benefit of using artificial intelligence in collection agencies is the ability to help make quicker decisions when reviewing customer accounts – especially when there may be fraudulent activity.
+Another benefit of using artificial intelligence in collection agencies is the ability to help make quicker decisions when reviewing customer accounts – mainly when fraudulent activity occurs.

 Debt collectors know automating this process can improve efficiency while reducing human error, which could have costly financial repercussions down the line, not just for them but also for consumers who owe money.
-By implementing these five ways machine learning is used in debt collections, they’ll increase profitability.
+Implementing these five ways machine learning is used in debt collections will increase profitability.

 Portfolio Evaluation and Debt Retrade

 By adding a scoring system to collections, teams can share their portfolios in a centralized collections industry online marketplace with other creditors and debt buyers to retrade, buy or sell.
 Borrower targeting using consumer data.
-Analyzing customers’ historical spending habits, their current level of indebtedness, and other personal information to help decide who is most likely to repay what they owe.
+Analyzing customers’ historical spending habits, their current level of indebtedness, and other personal information helps decide who will most likely repay what they owe.

 Budgeting Advice on Repayment Options